 The ACH Group Board comprises members representing a wide range of skills and expertise in the areas of healthy ageing, aged care, finance, law, health, business development, local government, property, public policy, media, quality, risk, housing and governance.

 The Board is responsible for ensuring that the resources of ACH Group are used to the maximum benefit of older people.
-The Board set up new committees in 2011 to give greater emphasis to its current strategic priorities: Governance, Audit and Finance, Quality and Risk Management and Strategic Planning.
-They will complement the previously established committee which oversees the Foundation for Older Australians.
+The Board has the following committees to give greater emphasis to its current strategic priorities: Governance, Finance, Risk & Audit, Customer & Brand Equity, and the Major Projects Advisory Board; all of which report to the ACH Group Board, and complement the ACH Group Foundation.

 Geoff Holdich believes in providing meaningful opportunities for older people to live good lives, promoting good health and happiness.